openpolis/django-popolo/README.md

 Release 2.0.0 introduces a change in how Sources and Links are referred to, that breaks compatibility with the popit importer.

+Release 3.0.0 main focuses have been to keep up with latest Django versions and to "modernize" the code base, adopting latest Python features (like type hinting), and doing some serious housekeeping.
+Python 2 is no longer supported.
+This release also implements a lot of new models which are not part of the Popolo specification (mildly out of scope), but we needed them in some projects which make use this package.
+Those new models can be safely ignored, and they could also be removed in the future, as we are considering the option of entirely decoupling them from `django-popolo`.

 See the [CHANGELOG.md](./CHANGELOG.md) file for more details.

 ## Installation